-Reverse mortgages are a versatile financial tool that nearly a million homeowners have used to age-in-place, and for other reasons.
+Reverse mortgages are a versatile financial tool that over 1.25 million homeowners have used to age-in-place, and for other reasons.
 However, like any financial product, reverse mortgages should be considered carefully before deciding whether to obtain one.